rickyhewitt/appentry-optimize/README.md

 appentry-optimize [0.3.2]

-A program to optimize .desktop files in freedesktop.org compliant environments.
+A program to remove unused languages in freedesktop.org compliant environments.

 Requires: Python 2.x